 Daniel, C., Ill.
 1981.
 Hydrology, geology and soils of pocosins: A comparison of natural and altered systems, pp. 69-108.
-In: Pocosin Wetlands: An Integrated Analysis of Coastal Plain Bogs in North_Carolina.
+In: Pocosin Wetlands: An Integrated Analysis of Coastal Plain Bogs in North Carolina.
 C.J.
 Richardson (ed.).

-(ECD) Connectivity of surface waters and of groundwater and aroundwater connection.
-Water budgets by Heath (1975) and Richardson and McCarthy (1994) ^(ECD) Stratification and mixing regime Water in the peatlands is stored in pore space.
+Due to the underlying peat thickness and extremely low hydraulic conductivity there is almost no surface and groundwater and of groundwater connection.
+Water budgets by Heath (1975) and Richardson and McCarthy (1994) show it to be less than 1%.

+Water in the peatlands is stored in pore space.
 The acrotelem (living portion) has larger pore spaces and water slowly moves across the surface during intensive rainfall.
 The catotelem (decomposed peat) is sapric peat with virtually no hydraulic flow.